California wild rose (Rosa californica) - Mother Nature's Garden of Health |

 nature of this species is to spread when

-conditions are right
+conditions are right.
+The gardener

 should seriously consider location when planting the California wild rose.
 You